 "We, given the good relations between the two clubs, do not intend to interfere."

-Despite the team's interest in recruiting Zuniga, Marotta insists that Juve has no intention of selling Mauricio Isla, who is currently being courted by Inter.
+Despite their interest in recruiting Zuniga, Marotta insists that Juve have no intention of selling Mauricio Isla, who is currently being courted by Inter.

 "Isla will not move from Turin," he declared.
 "There was involvement from one club, but we said no.